GuillaumeJestin/restaurant-finder-app/README.md

 ![](images/app_screenshot1.png?raw=true)

 This app will recommend a restaurant near a location specified by the user.
-Because it was designed for Cogent Labs, the default position will be at their office, but users can change it if necessary.
 It will suggest a random restaurant near the user's location, and if the user is not satisfied, the app will suggest another.

 This app was built in a few hours, it is purely frontend, and some parts that would have made it production ready were left out due to time constraints, which we will discuss in this document.